fpaster/CDD/index.md

 The cars are clustered into three clusters:

+Thank you for your attention & have fun! wicht

 ![](selection_example.png)

-Thank you for your attention & have fun!
+---